MarkAdell/my_articles/make_it_work_then_make_it_better/README.md

 In software engineering, the principle "Make it work, then make it better" highlights a practical yet disciplined approach to building high quality software.
 It consists of two phases:

 1. The first phase focuses on ensuring the software works as intended, delivering the expected results and meeting the requirements.
 At this stage, we make the "computer" understand the code.
-2. The second phase shifts the focus to humans, refining the code for your future self and fellow developers who will read, use, and maintain it.
+2. The second phase shifts the focus to humans, refactoring the code for your future self and fellow developers who will read, use, and maintain it.

-This doesn't mean completely ignoring code quality in the first phase, but if I were to estimate, I'd say it should take about 30% of the focus at this stage, depending on the context.
+This doesn't mean completely ignoring code quality in the first phase.
+If I were to estimate I would say it should take around 30% of the focus at this stage, varying depending on the context.

 Needless to say, phase two should always be completed **before submitting the code for review** or delivering it to customers.